-Founded in 1843, The Economist is an English-language weekly news magazine that is edited in London, UK.
+Founded in 1843, The Economist is an English-language weekly news magazine edited in London, UK.
 The current editor is Zanny Minton Beddoes.
-According to their about page The Economist “is neither right nor left but a blend of the two, drawing on the classical liberalism of the 19th century and coming from what we like to call the radical centre.”
+According to their about page, The Economist “is neither right nor left but a blend of the two, drawing on the classical liberalism of the 19th century and coming from what we like to call the radical center.”

 Funded by / Ownership

 The Economist is owned by the Economist Group, which is a British multinational media company.
-The Economist Group is primary owned by the Cadbury, Rothschild, Schroder, Layton and Agnelli families.
-The Economist is funded through subscriptions, advertising and sponsored content generate revenue for the Economist.
+They are primarily owned by the Cadbury, Rothschild, Schroder, Layton, and Agnelli families.
+Subscriptions, advertising, and sponsored content generate revenue for the Economist.

 Analysis / Bias

-Overall, we rate The Economist Least Biased based on balanced reporting and High for factual reporting due to a clean fact check record.
-(7/10/2016) Updated (D. Van Zandt 10/22/2018)
+Overall, we rate The Economist as Least Biased based on balanced reporting and High for factual reporting due to a clean fact-check record.
+(7/10/2016) Updated (D. Van Zandt 12/08/2022)

 Last Updated on July 1, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.